Updated for 2023!

 Keep your production system clean, they’re not an archival system.
 Delete old logs, emails, and software versions no longer used.
 Keeping your system free of old software limits the security issues that can appear.
 The less data you have, the faster it’ll be to recover said data.
 Don’t let it exceed 90% of its disk capacity.
 Either reduce usage or add more storage.
 A big problem for your servers is that if any partition reaches 100%, your server may stop responding, database tables can corrupt and data may be lost.

 Check server utilization

 Review your server’s disk, CPU, RAM, and network utilization.
 Be proactive if they are nearing their limits.
 You may need to plan on adding resources to your server or migrating to a new one.
 With the help of most monitor tools, you can set them to send you a notification when any usage reaches a certain threshold.
-Therefore, this will trigger a checklist run for your team.
+Therefore, this will trigger a run for your team.

 Update Your OS

 Linux systems release updates frequently.
 So, it’s hard to keep track of all of them.
 This is why you should use automated patch management tools.
 Also, have monitoring in place to alert you when a system is out of date.
 If you are not updating your server or even updating them manually, you may miss important security updates.
 As a result, your servers will be at risk.
 Hackers often scan for vulnerable systems within hours of an issue being disclosed.
 So rapid response is the key to safety.

 If you cannot automate your updates, then create a schedule to update your system.
 We believe weekly checks work best, but for older OS versions you can do them monthly.
 You need to monitor release notices from your distribution so you are aware of any major security threats.
 To help you, you can set a run to start every time a new update comes live.